yorkmuseumstrust/digital/docs/support/README.md

 ### Good to know:
-- Razorblue provide IT support 24 hours a day.
+- Razorblue provide our IT support 24 hours a day.
 - You can contact Razorblue directly.
 - Razorblue will respond to all support requests in order of urgency.
-- You will be asked for a password, if you request support via Supportal.
+- If you request support via Razorblue Supportal, you will be asked for your password for their site.
+- If you phone or email, you will not need your password.

 > If you are unable to work because of an IT failure, contact Razorblue.

 ### What can Razorblue help with?
-Razorblue are there to support you with all day-to-day IT issues, including:
+Razorblue are there to support you with all day-to-day IT issues.

+This includes any situation where an IT device or system fails to function as intended.

+It also includes any changes to IT systems such as adding, modifying or removing anything that might affect the IT service

+For example:
 - IT hardware failure, for example *My laptop is not responding* or *My laptop is not connecting to my keyboard and mouse*
 - IT software issues, for example *I keep getting an error message*
 - Adding new software or applications to a device, for example *Another Fantastic-Curator has now joined the Collections team, please can you install AdLib on their laptop*